 You may have noticed that women who travel in trains and buses are often groped at, in the mob-pushing and prodding.
 Sex-starved men stand close to these unaware and ignorant ladies and grab an excuse to rub against them, touch their body parts or pull at their clothes.
 Passersby helplessly watch on, minding their own business, as these nasty perverts take advantage of the crowd and close proximity.
-The vulnerable looks and the distressed persona of the women is pitiful but other travelers look on with closed eyes.
+The vulnerable looks and the distressed persona of the women are pitiful but other travelers look on with closed eyes.
 This lusty and vulgar behavior is tolerated and ignored!

 Is this defiant attitude evident only in rowdy areas or do we see it in our daily lives?
 Should we accept this behavior or brand it as inconsiderate and brash?
-Sadly, this disgraceful, appalling and shameful behavior is reported from many offices, educational institutions’ and corporate houses as well (Harassment at Work).
+Sadly, this disgraceful, appalling, and shameful behavior is reported from many offices, educational institutions’ and corporate houses as well (Harassment at Work).

 Image Source- daraj